Sega: 2020–present: Recent history

+In January 2024, Jurgen Post rejoined Sega Europe to become COO of its western studios and also serve as managing director.
+That month, Shuji Utsumi became the president, COO and CEO of Sega of America and Europe.
+Utsumi had previously helped found Sony Computer Entertainment, where he helped launch the original PlayStation, before moving to Sega and assisting with the North American Dreamcast launch.
+After a period with Disney Interactive, he co-founded Q Entertainment before returning to Sega in 2020.
+On January 9, Sega Sammy Holdings announced that Sega's amusement machine business would be demerged and transferred to Sega Toys, which will be renamed Sega Fave Corporation.
+The changes will take effect by April.
+On February 29, Sega appointed Justin Scarpone as an executive vice president of a group to expand Sega's presence in film and television.

+In January 2024, Sega announced that it would lay off 61 workers at its Irvine, California location.
+AEGIS had been negotiating with Sega of America since November to reduce the total redundancies.
+On March 27, 2024, AEGIS announced that its workers had ratified a contract with Sega of America, focusing on key issues.
+The following day, Sega laid off 240 workers from its British and European operations, including Sega Europe, Creative Assembly, and Hardlight, and sold Relic Entertainment to an external investor.
+On November 8, Sega sold Amplitude Studios to its staff via a management buyout.
+Sonic X Shadow Generations, Like a Dragon: Infinite Wealth and Persona 3 Reload reached a million sales within a week, a record for each of the respective franchises.
+The Sonic the Hedgehog movie franchise made over 1 billion dollars.

 Corporate structure

+Since 2004, Sega has been a subsidiary of Sega Sammy Holdings.
 Sega's global headquarters are in Shinagawa, Tokyo, Japan.
-The company was scheduled to move there in August 2018.
 Sega also has offices in Irvine, California (as Sega of America), in London (as Sega Europe), in Seoul, South Korea (as Sega Publishing Korea), and in Singapore, Hong Kong, Shanghai, and Taipei.
 In other regions, Sega has contracted distributors for its games and consoles, such as Tectoy in Brazil.
 Sega has had offices in France, Germany, Spain, and Australia; those markets have since contracted distributors.

 Relations between the regional offices have not always been smooth.
-Some conflict in the 1990s may have been caused by Sega president Nakayama and his admiration for Sega of America; according to Kalinske, "There were some guys in the executive suites who really didn't like that Nakayama in particular appeared to favor the U.S. executives.
+Some conflict in the 1990s may have been caused by Sega president Nakayama and his admiration for Sega of America; according to Kalinske, "There were some guys in the executive suites who really didn't like that Nakayama in particular appeared to favor the US executives.
 A lot of the Japanese executives were maybe a little jealous, and I think some of that played into the decisions that were made."
 By contrast, author Steven L. Kent said Nakayama bullied American executives and that Nakayama believed the Japanese executives made the best decisions.
 Kent also said Sega of America CEOs Kalinske, Stolar, and Moore dreaded meeting with Sega of Japan executives.

-In 2021, Sega Group Corporation was absorbed into Sega Corporation.